VimfanTPdvorak/vimodoro/README.md

 seamless integration between the two applications enhances productivity and task management efficiency.

-* `<leader>pt` -- Toggle between the default displayed information in the vim-airline's `g:airline_section_y` statusline and the Vimodoro's status information.
-If the Pomodoro has been running, then executing the toggle will display the file encoding within approximately two seconds, followed by the Pomodoro status being displayed again.
 * `<leader>ps` -- Starts a new Pomodoro, a shortcut to `:PomodoroStart [pomodoro_name]`.
     After a Pomodoro has ended, a confirmation will remind you to take a break.